 As an athlete Johnny leads from the front, having represented Dorset and Wiltshire Rugby at Senior level and having undertaken a 50-mile trek in under 20 hours this winter.

-Drew holds a 1st Class Honours BSc in Exercise Science from the University of Worcester, holds and MSc in Exercise as Medicine from the University of Loughborough, and is due to start his PHD in 2019.
+Drew holds a 1st Class Honours BSc in Exercise Science from the University of Worcester, holds and MSc in Exercise as Medicine from the University of Loughborough, and is currently undertaking his Phd at University College London.

 Drew has worked with developing, national and international athletes as both a coach and Sports Scientist, including providing lab support to British University Championship athletes.
 He supports the Southern Academy of Sport athletes through strength and conditioning coaching, performance testing and analysis.